Human Palaeosystems Research Group

 Area 3: Ecosystem resilience and the transition from pristine natural systems to human dominated landscapes

-This project (“IslandLab ERC StG) is reconstructing a 200,000 year record of the Maltese Islands using a mixed approach, from speleothem isotopes to proxies such as pollen, biomarkers and sedimentary DNA.
-Although humans were first thought to have arrived on the islands 7,500 years ago, the HPG has found evidence (as yet unpublished) that the first human presence dates back considerably earlier, with evidence for direct interaction between humans and the islands’ megafauna.
-These data will be able to explore, in unprecedented detail, the causes of megafauna collapse, and the consequences for ecosystem resilience in an increasingly human dominated world.
+IslandLab is reconstructing a 200,000 year record of the Maltese Islands using a mixed approach, ranging from speleothem isotopes to proxies such as pollen, biomarkers, and sedimentary DNA.
+While it was previously believed that humans first arrived on the islands 7,500 years ago, we have uncovered evidence (currently unpublished) suggesting that human presence might extend considerably further back in time, indicating potential direct interaction between humans and the islands’ megafauna.
+These data will explore, in unprecedented detail, the causes of megafauna collapse, and the consequences for ecosystem resilience in an increasingly human-dominated world.

 Postdocs: Dr James Blinkhorn, Dr Andrés Currás